What are Polymers?

 Few of the important polymers are:

 Polyethene: It is the most common type of plastic found around us.
 Mostly used in packaging from plastic bags to plastic bottles.
-There are different types of polyethene but their common formula being (C2H4)n.
+There are different types of polyethene, but their common formula is (C2H4)n.

 Properties of Polymers

-- As chain length and cross-linking increases, the tensile strength of the polymer increases.
+- As chain length and cross-linking increase, the tensile strength of the polymer increases.

-- Polymers do not melt, they change state from crystalline to semi-crystalline.
+- Polymers do not melt, and they change state from crystalline to semi-crystalline.

-- Compared to conventional molecules with different side molecules, the polymer is enabled with hydrogen bonding and ionic bonding resulting in better cross-linking strength.
+- Compared to conventional molecules with different side molecules, the polymer is enabled by hydrogen bonding and ionic bonding resulting in better cross-linking strength.

 - Dipole-dipole bonding side chains enable the polymer for high flexibility.